madewhatnow/OpenProjectRaspberryPi/index.md

 ## Status (Feb 2021)

-I original wrote the instructions in Feb 2020, for OpenProject 10 - and while they (mostly) worked, they were still somewhat buggy in an unpredictable way.
-I have a received a surprising amount of email asking for the system image, or various fixed, and finally revisited the protocol in 2021.
-OpenProject recently released version 11 - and somewhat surprisingly, in 2021 this process is a lot smoother.
+I original wrote the instructions in February 2020, for OpenProject 10 - and while they (mostly) worked, they were still somewhat buggy in an unpredictable way.
+I have received a surprising amount of emails asking for the system image, or various fixes, and finally revisited the protocol in 2021.
+OpenProject recently released version 11 - and somewhat surprisingly, in 2021 the process is a lot smoother.
 Starting with a Raspian Lite image on a  RPi 4, the whole process was done in a few hours, with minimal issues.
 The protocol below is updated to reflect the required changes.

 Github doesn't allow me to upload a prepared system image, but if you send me a message I can give a link to a prepared system image with Raspian/OpenProject preinstalled.
 Just copy that onto a SD card, change the passwords and you are good to go.